AdamFcode/nwo-quiz/README.md

 # Features
 ## Heading
 The classic nWo logo was selected as the heading.
 Clicking on the logo returns the user to the homepage of the website.
-Below the logo is the title of the quiz, 'Were They in the nWo?', followed by a tagline that uses wrestling jargon("marks") and nWo-specific merchandising("the bad guys") in order to appeal to wrestling fans.
+Below the logo is the title of the quiz, 'Were They in the nWo?', followed by a tagline that uses standard wrestling jargon("marks") and nWo-specific jargon("the bad guys") in order to appeal to wrestling fans.

 ### Picture of Heading on Desktop
 ![Heading Desktop](assets/readme-images/heading-desktop.webp)